vineetshar/js-code-analyser/readme.md

 1. docker-compose up

-2. create new virtual env, activate it
+2. create new virtual env, activate it , copy .env.sample as .env for neo4j connection creds

 3. install items from requirements.txt